LaunchCodeEducation/lchs/src/chapters/data-and-variables/type-conversion.rst

 .. admonition:: Question

-   Which of the following generate an error message when passed to ``float()``?
+   Which of the following generates an error message when passed to ``float()``?
 Feel free to try running each of the options.

    .. raw:: html